Team: noun |tēm| : 1: a number of persons associated together in a group or activity 2: emphasizes the organization’s focus on small, cohesive units

 TEAM RUBICON: proper noun | tēm rü-bi-ķän| : 1: a group of military veterans and medical professionals irrevocably committed to changing veteran reintegration and disaster response 2: the “Nation” of supporters who make this mission possible

-honorably served four years in the United States Marine Corps, deploying to Iraq in 2007 as an infantry squad leader and to Afghanistan in 2008 as a Scout-Sniper.
-He graduated Scout-Sniper School at the top of his class and was awarded the Navy and Marine Corps Commendation Medal with “V” for valor in the face of the enemy while in Iraq.
-Jake serves on numerous veteran committees and speaks about veteran issues and social entrepreneurship.
+honorably served four years in the United States Marine Corps, deploying to Iraq in 2007 and Afghanistan in 2008.
+He graduated Scout-Sniper School at the top of his class and in 2007 he was awarded the Navy and Marine Corps Commendation Medal with “V” for actions in Iraq.
+Jake serves on numerous national veteran committees and speaks around the country about veteran issues and social entrepreneurship.
 In October, Crown will publish Jake’s first book, Take Command.
 He graduated from the University of Wisconsin with a double major, where he also played football.

 is a Marine who served in both the infantry and intelligence.
 He has worked in support of the Under Secretary of Defense for Intelligence, the Defense Intelligence Agency, and the National Security Council’s Iraq Threat Finance Cell.
 He holds a B.A. in Economics and Communication Studies from the University of Kansas and an M.A. in Government from The Johns Hopkins University.